z3rz3s/taxcrawler-dm/README.md

-# taxcrawler-dm
+# sat-descarga-masiva

-A zero-cost, open-source Python script to bulk-download CFDI (XML invoices) directly from the Mexican Tax Administration Service (SAT) Web Service — no third-party APIs, no subscriptions, no recurring fees.
+A zero-cost, open-source Python script to bulk-download CFDI (XML invoices) directly from the Mexican Tax Administration Service (SAT) Web Service v1.5 — no third-party APIs, no subscriptions, no recurring fees.

 ---